 The problem for us westerners is that both the terms Budo and Bujutsu are translated as Martial Art.
 This leads to quite some confusion regarding which type of practice we are actually engaged in.
 The difference between the two is crucial and it is precisely to move away from Bujutsu that the term Budo was invented.

 We are therefore opposing new and old systems here.
 The Bujutsu is really the ancestral discipline of combat; purely practical, direct and deadly.
 It is important however to be aware of the fact that the notion of defense is intrinsic to the Bujutsu.
 The character Bu is actually composed of two words: spear and stop.
 Bujutsu is therefore more a way to defend oneself than a mean to attack another.
 One should not assume however that Bujutsu are devoid of moral considerations.
-Bujutsu practitioners were exposed to moral teachings but these came from the separate study of Confucianism and other philosophies, but also, since starting my own study of Daito-ryu Aikijujutsu, I have been able to realize that moral considerations are very present in the teachings at the dojo.
+Bujutsu practitioners were exposed to moral teachings through the study of Confucianism and other philosophies, but also, since starting my own study of Daito-ryu Aikijujutsu, I have been able to realize that moral considerations are very present in the teachings at the dojo.

 Now that we understand the origins of the Budo, we can really start to grasp what they are nowadays.
 Contrary to what many people believe, Budo are not self-defense but education systems.
 Budoka (Budo practitioners) learn the moral values of respect, peace, humility etc. through the perfecting of a martial choreography.
 Thus, it is very important to understand that efficacy is not the prime objective of the study of a Budo.
 In fact, in many cases, the efficacy of the techniques has been voluntarily diminished in order to reduce the risk of physical harm during training and to increase the benefit on health and mind.
-As an example, Budo techniques are often used to develop and "open" the body of the practitioner whereas ancient, more practical approaches lead to more "closed" or compact postures.
-The advantages of Bujutsu are for survival while the benefits of Budo are for life.
+The main focus of Bujutsu are for survival while the benefits of Budo are for life.

 To conclude, I would like to state that of course, the techniques taught in Budo are still martial techniques and they have conserved some degrees of efficacy.
 Some Budo schools are also more focused on efficacy than others and it would be unreasonable to say that all Budo are not efficient in combat.
 I hope however that I made clear that by definition, it is useless to compare a Budo to another martial art in terms of martial efficacy.
 Efficacy is really not the priority of a 30+ years practice of Budo.
-If one wants to learn something mainly practical, be it an efficient way of fighting or a self-defence system, I would suggest turning towards a Koryu Bujutsu (if one wishes to stick to the Japanese disciplines of course).
+If one wants to learn something mainly practical, be it an efficient way of fighting or a self-defence system, I would suggest turning towards a modern military combat system.
 Note however that although Budo are not fighting techniques they are not sports either.
-Martial arts never cease to evolve and Budo which are nowadays mutating into competitive (Shiai) disciplines are called the Kakutogi.
+Martial arts never cease to evolve and the Budo that are nowadays mutating into competitive (Shiai) disciplines are called the Kakutogi.
 Unfortunately, the benefits on personal improvement are often lost in the process...